 You can refund check payments through either the Payments page or the API.
 Stripe refunds check payments through ACH.
 Stripe won’t issue a check as a refund.
 When a refund is initiated, the customer must specify the account the funds must be returned to.
 We automatically contact the customer at the email address provided.
 After the customer provides us with their account information, we process the refund automatically.

 charge.refund.updated event is sent, and the refund’s status transitions to

 failed.
 This means that Stripe is unable to process the refund, and you must return the funds to your customer outside of Stripe.
 This is a rare occurrence, which can happen if the refund is being sent to an account that has been frozen.
 Refunds that have been completed have the status

-Creating an invoice that accepts Checks as a payment method triggers the creation of a customer source of type
+Creating an invoice that accepts checks as a payment method triggers the creation of a customer

-receiver.address field contains the address where the customer can send a paper check.
-Stripe uses this data when rendering the invoice PDF and hosted invoice page.
-The code sample below demonstrates an API call that you can use to retrieve a source.
+paper_check (if one doesn’t already exist).
+The receiver.address field contains the address where the customer can send a paper check.
+Stripe uses this data when generating the invoice PDF and for the Hosted Invoice Page.
+The code sample below demonstrates an API call that you can use to retrieve a source:

-You can use webhooks to listen for certain Checks-related actions: deposit, settlement, and bounce or return.
+You can use webhooks to listen for certain checks-related actions.
 These events are only sent if a check has been reconciled to an invoice.
 Stripe doesn’t yet support sending events for reconciliation failure.